Productivity in Manufactured Housing

 What about manufactured housing?

 I start by studying physical output measures.
-The story is grim: manufactured housing (MH) shipments per employee fell by roughly half between the mid-1990s and the mid-2000s and have never fully recovered.
+The story, on first blush, is grim: manufactured housing (MH) shipments per employee fell by roughly half between the mid-1990s and the mid-2000s and have never fully recovered.
 In terms of raw output, MH productivity appears dismal.

-Units per worker, however, treats every home equally: a small single-wide counts the same as a large double-wide.
-After the demand collapse of the early 2000s wiped out the low-end chattel-lending market, the remaining buyers demanded larger, higher-quality units.
-When the product mix shifts toward more expensive homes, units per worker can fall even as dollar-valued productivity holds steady.
-To better account for quality, I turn to real value added per employee, from the NBER-CES database, to measure the dollar value the industry adds per worker, adjusted for inflation and net of materials costs.The NBER-CES deflator is based on the Producer Price Index for manufactured housing, which tracks prices for specific product categories over time.
+Units per worker, however, suffers two important drawbacks.
+First, changes in the set of tasks performed in-house can depress output per worker even if productivity remains constant, as firms hire workers to produce inputs that they previously purchased from a supplier.
+Second, it treats every home equally: a small single-wide counts the same as a large double-wide.
+As the product mix shifts toward higher-quality units, then units per worker can fall even as dollar-valued productivity holds steady or increases.
+To better account for changes in worker tasks and quality, I turn to real value added per employee, from the NBER-CES database, to measure the dollar value the industry adds per worker, adjusted for inflation and net of materials costs.The NBER-CES deflator is based on the Producer Price Index for manufactured housing, which tracks prices for specific product categories over time.
 It is not hedonic, so within-product quality improvements — better insulation or appliances at a given price point — are not recognized as output gains.
 To the extent that such improvements occurred, real value added understates true performance.

 Measures of total factor productivity (TFP), which strip out the contribution of capital along with other inputs, suggest an even starker post-2000 collapse.
 After years of moderate growth, the NBER-CES TFP index for the MH sector fell by over 40% between 1999 and 2015, a stark divergence from related manufacturing industries.